lilykonings/cholp/README.md

 - (7/7/15): Don't recommend using Didatic Gothic font because
   - Only comes in 1 weight
   - Is not a very "professional-looking" font.
 I'm currently using Arial for all paragraphs
+- (7/8/15): No values for upload inputs in edit print

 Todo
 -------------